 The Black List, an annual survey of Hollywood executives' favorite unproduced screenplays, was founded in 2005.
-Since then, more than 300 Black List scripts have been produced, grossing over $25 billion in box office worldwide.
-Black List movies have won 45 Academy Awards, including three of the last six Best Picture Oscars and eight of the last fourteen Best Screenplay Oscars.
+Since then, more than 333 Black List scripts have been produced, grossing over $26 billion in box office worldwide.
+Black List movies have won 48 Academy Awards from 241 nominations, including four of the last eight Best Picture Oscars and nine of the last eighteen Best Screenplay Oscars.

 In October of 2012, the Black List launched a unique online community where screenwriters make their work available to readers, buyers and employers.
 Since its inception, it has hosted more than 40,000 screenplays and teleplays and provided more than 65,000 script evaluations.
 As a direct result of introductions made on the Black List, dozens of writers have found representation at major talent agencies and management companies, as well as sold or optioned their screenplays.
 In only three years, a half dozen films have been produced from scripts introduced on the website including Golden Globe nominated NIGHTINGALE, starring Dave Oyelowo.

 Currently, the Black List hosts over 2,900 scripts for consideration by over 3,500 film industry professionals ranging from agency assistants, to studio and network presidents, to A-list actors and directors.